One Nation Under God (2009 film): Reception

 Reception for this film has been somewhat positive.
 In an interview with Gary Cogill, award-winning film critic for WFAA, Mr. Cogill mentions that the film is "selling out wherever [they] go."
 He also calls One Nation Under God "...an exhilarating, often funny, very enlightened new documentary...One Nation Under God has a wicked sense of humor.
 It's slightly irreverent, and it's right on the mark."
-The movie currently has a user rating of 6/10 at IMDb.

 Distribution

 The film is being distributed by Provident Films.